 iv.
 As well, 2 Corinthians 9 tells us that giving must be:

 d.
-That there may be food in My house: The purpose of the tithe was primarily to support the priests who ministered before the Lord.
-When the people did not bring their tithes, the priests were not properly supported and there was not enough food for them in the house of the Lord.
+That there may be food in My house: The purpose of the tithe was primarily to support the priests who ministered before the LORD.
+When the people did not bring their tithes, the priests were not properly supported and there was not enough food for them in the house of the LORD.

 i.
 The tithe in Israel was also to be used to help the poor, and once every three years some of it was put aside for that purpose (Deuteronomy 14:28-29).
-Still, the main purpose for the tithe was to support the tribe of Levi and the priests (Deuteronomy 14:27).
+Still, the main purpose of the tithe was to support the tribe of Levi and the priests (Deuteronomy 14:27).

 i.
 “The context for God’s words about tithes is the teaching that God is faithful.
 The matter of tithes is only an illustration of that teaching.”
 (Boice)

 i.
 The reference to the windows of heaven reminds us of the glorious account of provision in 2 Kings 7, when God provided in a completely unexpected way.
-God has resources that we know nothing about, and it is often of no help to try and figure out – or worry about – how God will provide.
+God has resources that we know nothing about, and it is often of no help to try and predict – or worry about – how God will provide.

 C. What good is it to serve God?

 ‘What have we spoken against You?’

 You have said,